GeofsExplorer/GeoFS-OSM-Airport-Models/README.md

 Additonally there are some custom contributed models that are very detailed

+New Features:
+- Default Building Remover
+  - Removes a default building from the game, so it doesn't overlap a custom building.
+Contact thegbx121 to use this feature.

 # THIS ADDON WILL AUTO UPDATE
 ## List of airports
 <details>